adentify/nordVPNServers/README.md

            $conf["serverMaxCount"] = 300;                                  // each country is represented as a number, 200 should mean we capture all known countries - this needs optimising!
          //////////////////////////////////////////////////////////////////////////////////////////

+NB: If you do not want to copy files to a production web folder then simply comment the line out.

 Crontab:
 Change the location according to where you've installed this script.
 The following will execute every 15mins